Why Are My Plant Leaves Falling Off

 Watering swings

-Drop starts after relocation or seasonal drafts.
+Drop starts soon after moving or seasonal shift.

 Root stress

-Drop with yellowing and slowed growth.
+Drop continues with weak new growth.

 ⚡ Fastest next step: Map which leaves drop first and review major changes from the past 1 to 3 weeks.